 Buy and install a deadbolt lock

 There are a lot of well-made deadbolt locks available on the market.
 This is an effective attack stopper and becomes an ideal tool to defend your home.
-Install it on a solid door and you have a good combination to keep uninvited guest from ruining your sleep.
+Install it on a solid door and you have a good combination to keep the uninvited guests from ruining your sleep.
 I recommend installing a vertical deadbolt because it’s bolted to the inside face of the door, at the top.
 An intruder will not be able to pry your door open as it can happen with horizontal deadbolts.

 Install motion sensor lights or alarms